holland-backup/holland/docs/source/provider_configs/mysql-lvm.rst

     The size of the snapshot itself.
-By default it is 20% of the size of  the MySQL LVM mount or the remaining free-space in the Volume Group (if there is less than 20% available).
+By default it is 20% of the size of  the MySQL LVM mount or the remaining free-space in the Volume Group (if there is less than 20% available) up to 15GB.
 If snapshot-size is defined, the number represents the size of the snapshot in megabytes.

 **snapshot-name** = <name>